 In education, international benchmarking typically refers to analyzing high-performing education systems and identifying ways to improve our own systems based on those findings.
 One of the main ways to identify high-performing education systems is through international assessments, particularly the Programme for International Student Assessment (PISA) and Trends in International Mathematics and Science Study (TIMSS).
 Consistent high-performers include countries like Singapore, Finland, Korea, Canada and Japan.
 International benchmarking is important from a national perspective to ensure our long-term economic competitiveness.
 Many feel it is necessary for American students to be held to the same academic expectations as students in other countries.
 The successes of other nations can provide potential guidance for decision-making in the United States.

 In 2010 Achieve completed an international benchmarking study of ten countries’ science standards– selected based on their strong performance on international assessments and/or special interest to the United States– for the purpose of informing the development of the NRC Framework and the Next Generation Science Standards.
-Click on the links to the right to read the full report or highlights.
+Click on the links above to read the full report or highlights.
 Major findings were as follows:

 - All ten countries have integrated science standards rather than grade-level, subject-specific courses in grades 6-9/10.